According to a Brazilian who went through this process recently

 City of Lisbon

-The perks of living in Greater Lisbon is the diversity you find (bars, restaurants, shopping malls, transportation, landmarks, and everything this city has to offer).
-However, rentals have a higher price per square meter, for example, the rent you would pay for a studio apartment in Lisbon is equivalent to a 1 or 2-bedroom apartment in the neighboring areas.
+The perks of living in Greater Lisbon are the diversity you find (bars, restaurants, shopping malls, transportation, landmarks, and everything this city has to offer).
+However, rentals have a higher price per square meter; for example, the rent you would pay for a studio apartment in Lisbon is equivalent to a 1 or 2-bedroom apartment in the neighboring areas.

 It is perfect for people who need to work daily in Lisbon and want to easily get around, since the city’s infrastructure is excellent and allows quick access from point to point.